-Authored by Josée Lupien, LEED Fellow, President Vertima: Due to recognition granted to the LEED® v4 certification for the environmental product declarations used in a construction project (EPD), the construction industry’s interest in EPDs is constantly increasing.
+Authored by Josée Lupien, LEED Fellow, President Vertima: Due to recognition granted to the LEED® v4 certification for the environmental product declarations used in a construction project, the future of EPD is constantly increasing.
 This raises questions about whether EPDs will become accepted standard in the near future, what is their role, how will it affect the construction industry, and how the environmental declaration should evolve in the construction field.

 First, it is important to understand that an EPD, which is an internationally standardized document, is a transparent way of presenting impacts throughout the product cycle according to standards and is third party verified.
 The EPD’s process is based on the product’s life cycle analysis (LCA) (often “from cradle to gate”) and helps manufacturers to become aware of the potential environmental impacts of their products.
 Furthermore, the EPD results guide manufacturers on how to reduce their impacts, by detecting “hot spots” such as those related to climate change, the fossil energy resources reduction and the water usage, to cite but a few examples.
 In fact, EPDs go hand-in-hand with corporate social responsibility by disclosing of their products impacts in a transparent and credible way.